Tweeddale Press Group

-The Tweeddale Press Group is a newspaper and magazine publisher in the Scottish Borders, which has been a subsidiary of the Johnston Press since 2000.
+The Tweeddale Press Group was a newspaper and magazine publisher in the Scottish Borders.
+It evolved from the newspapers owned by successive generations of the Richardson, later Smail, family, from 1808.
+It became a subsidiary of Johnston Press in 1999, and was dissolved in 2020 following the liquidation of Johnston Press.

 History

-The Berwickshire Advertiser was established in 1808 and moved into premises at 90 Marygate, Berwick-upon-Tweed in 1900.
+The Berwick Advertiser was established in 1808 and moved into premises at 90 Marygate, Berwick-upon-Tweed in 1900.
 Tweeddale Press Group was formed in 1950 when Berwick Advertiser owner Major J.I.M.
 Smail bought the Southern Reporter.
 The group took over the Berwickshire News in 1957.
-In 2000, the Smail family sold the Tweeddale Press Group to Johnston Press.
+In 1999, the Smail family sold the Tweeddale Press Group to Johnston Press.

 Current titles

-The group currently publishes the following titles:
+Under Johnston Press ownership, the group published the following titles: